List of Baki the Grappler characters: Kozue Matsumoto

-A girl from Baki's school, whose mother is Baki's landlord.
+Kozue Matsumoto (松本 梢江, Matumoto Kozue) ia a girl from Baki's school, whose mother is Baki's landlord.
 Her father fought and died in the underground arena.
 She cares deeply for Baki, but denies when asked.
 Baki invites her to watch the tournament.
 Though she disapproves, Kozue better understands Baki's resolve after visiting Emi's grave site.
 After Baki's first tournament match, he reveals that he cares for Kozue.
-She became his love interest in the second series, and makes love with him just before his fight with Yanagi, allowing Baki to become a "full man".
-She became also the love interest of Alai Jr., and despite loving Baki, she develops a cheerful relationship with him.
+She becomes his love interest in the second series, and makes love with him just before his fight with Yanagi, allowing Baki to become a "full man".
+She also becomes the love interest of Alai Jr., and despite loving Baki, she develops a cheerful relationship with him.
 Kozue makes a brief appearance in the third series, after Baki's fight with Pickle.
-She walks Baki to school while reminiscing about Baki's fight with Alai Jr. In the final fight between Baki and Yujiro, Yujiro approves her of being Baki's lover and thanking her for making him strong.
+She walks Baki to school while reminiscing about Baki's fight with Alai Jr. In the final fight between Baki and Yujiro, Yujiro approves of her being Baki's lover and thanks her for making him strong.